Turn your manual testers into automation experts! Request a DemoStart testRigor Free

 Mockaroo

-Mockaroo is a cloud-based platform for generating fake data for testing purposes.
+Mockaroo is a cloud-based platform that generates fake data for testing purposes.
 It allows software developers and testers to quickly and easily generate large amounts of fake data for testing applications, populating databases, and more.
 It offers features like customizable data generation, download and export options, API access to the generated data, and large data sets.
+It allows users to create realistic datasets by specifying the types and formats of data they need, such as names, email addresses, dates, and custom types.

 Final thoughts